-Question Management response 3.
-Are you aware of any instances of actual, suspected or alleged fraud, errors or other irregularities either within the Authority as a whole or within specific departments since 1 April 2021?
-As a management team, how do you communicate risk issues (including fraud) to those charged with governance?
 No material instances of fraud have been identified in 2021/22.
 Risk and fraud issues are communicated to those charged with governance via quarterly Internal Audit and risk management reports presented to the Audit & Governance Committee.
+Routine monthly monitoring reports are undertaken and the Pensions Administration monitoring is reported to Pensions Committee.
+The Pensions Risk Register, Administration and Investment update are reported quarterly to the Pensions Committee and policy documents relating to governance and risk are regularly maintained and reported to the Committee.

-Routine monthly financial monitoring reports presented to Cabinet also include any identified risks or issues.
-4. Have you identified any specific fraud risks?
-Do you have any concerns there are areas that are at risk of fraud?
-Are there particular locations within the Authority where fraud is more likely to occur?
-We have not identified any specific fraud risks in 2021/22 or locations within the Council where fraud is more likely to occur.
-We are aware of the risks common to Local Authorities (Adult social care, insurance, procurement, grant, payroll/expenses and disabled parking concession fraud) and these underpin our approach to fraud identification and detection.
-The Council's Internal Audit Plan follows a risk-based approach to consider areas of potential fraud risk and whether the controls in place are designed and operating effectively to mitigate the identified risks.
-In addition, management is expected to identify and record fraud risks on the Corporate Risk Register.
-5. What processes does the Authority have in place to identify and respond to risks of fraud?
-The Council and Fund's Anti-Fraud and Corruption Strategy outlines our approach to identify and respond to risks of fraud and this is consistent with the Local Government Fraud Strategy: 'Fighting Fraud Locally'.
+We have not identified any specific fraud risks in 2021/22 where fraud is more likely to occur.
+We are aware of the risks common to Pension Funds (benefits and investments fraud) and these underpin our approach to fraud identification and detection.
+The Internal Audit Plan follows a risk-based approach to consider areas of potential fraud risk and whether the controls in place are designed and operating effectively to mitigate the identified risks.
+In addition, management is expected to identify and record fraud risks on the Pensions Risk Register.

+The Fund is administered by the Council and as such complies with the Council and Fund's Anti-Fraud and Corruption Strategy, revised and relaunched in 2021/22, outlines our approach to identify and respond to risks of fraud and this is consistent with the Local Government Fraud Strategy: 'Fighting Fraud Locally'.
 The 3 key themes of our approach are Acknowledge, Prevent and Pursue.
 The approach sits alongside an established framework of policies, procedures and controls to provide the major elements of our fraud and corruption prevention governance arrangements which include: Council Constitution including Financial Regulations, Code of Conduct for Councillors and Employees, Registers of Interest, Procurement Rules and Guidance, Whistle Blowing Policy, HR Policies and Procedure for managing recruitment, Standards Committee, Codes of Practice on Planning Matters and Local Authority Publicity, Anti-Money Laundering Policy and Procedures, HR policies and procedures of managing performance including disciplinary matters, IT Security Policy.
 The Strategy identifies the key stakeholders in deterring and preventing fraud and corruption and details their specific responsibilities.
-The Council's core policies and procedures are currently under review to ensure they continue to support our financial regulations.
+The Council's (and Fund's) core policies and procedures are currently under review to ensure they continue to support our financial regulations.